- Viewing Profile: Reputation: Garegare

 A Disclaimer on Conditionmancers versus Powermancers

-As my experience with Conditionmancers is very limited, and as others have done a far better job than I could of explaining the builds and playstyles, I will link to them.
+As my experience with Conditionmancers is very limited, and as others have done a far better job than I could of explaining the builds and playstyles, I will link/defer to them.
+I'll still provide a description of the weapons and playstyles that revolve around ConD builds.
 Suffice it to say that, in GW2’s PvE, Conditionmancers can be powerful, but suffer from the universal “gimp” that condition-caps apply.
-That being said, I will address the weapons and skills associated with Conditionmancers and leave it at that.
-The majority of this guide will be devoted to Powermancers and how they play.
+Because of the Meta's preference for Power builds, the majority of this guide will be devoted to Powermancers and how they play.

 Class Mechanic: Death Shroud